This document is 'Appendix A' to the IVU Bylaws.

 event.They might also be invited to participate in the lecture

-- Defraying Costs for IVU International Council Members and IVU Manager
+- Defraying Costs for IVU International Council Members

 - IVU is authorised to meet the cost of registration for each council member attending the IVU World Vegfest, pending determination by IC that sufficient funding is available (the registration fee does not include travel, accommodation